 \section{Abstract}

-The purpose of this paper has two fold.
-The first is to establish a second main theorem for meromorphic functions on annuli and meromorphic function targets (may not be small functions) with truncated counting function (truncation level 1) and with more detailed estimate for error term.
+The purpose of this paper has twofold.
+The first is to establish a second main theorem for meromorphic functions on annuli and meromorphic function targets (may not be small functions) with truncated counting functions (truncation level 1) and with a detailed estimate for the error term.
 The second is to show that if the polynomial

-is a uniqueness polynomial for meromorphic functions on an annulus $\A(R_0)$ such that $P'_S(w)$ has exactly $k$ distinct zero and $q>\frac{(5k+3)l}{2l-175}$ then the set $S=\{a_1,\ldots,a_q\}$ is a finiteness range set with truncation level $l$ for admissible meromorphic functions on $\A(R_0)$.
-This result extends the previous result on the finiteness range set (with truncation level $l=\infty$) for holomorphic functions on $\C$ of H. Fujimoto.
+is a uniqueness polynomial for admissible meromorphic functions on an annulus $\A(R_0)$ such that $P'_S(w)$ has exactly $k$ distinct zeros and $q>\frac{(5k+7)\ell}{2\ell-175}$, then the set $S=\{a_1,\ldots,a_q\}$ is a finite range set with truncation level $\ell$ for admissible meromorphic functions on $\A(R_0)$.
+This result extends the previous result on the finite range set (with truncation level $\ell=\infty$) for holomorphic functions on $\C$ of H. Fujimoto.

 \footnote{2010 \emph{Mathematics Subject Classification}: Primary 30D35.}